nwthomas/programming-resources/tips/technology-resources.md

 - [Regex 101](https://regex101.com/) - A resource that allows you to write regex and receive live readouts on what it does and the effects on a test string
 - [Regexr](https://regexr.com/) - Another resource for building regex expressions and understanding what they do

-## Responsive Design

-- [Media Genesis Popular Screen Resolutions](https://mediag.com/blog/popular-screen-resolutions-designing-for-all/) - A resource to view devices with their associated screen size, resolution, and viewport size
-- [MyDevice.io](https://www.mydevice.io/) - A site that tells you your device's screen specifications including pixel-ratio, width, and height
-- [(Chrome) VisBug](https://visbug.page.link/extension) - Open source web design debug tools to edit or style any page like it's an artboard

 ## Studying and Productivity